NicolasAnelli/c-language-blood-pressure/README.md

 $ gcc main.c -o BloodPressure
 ```

-This will create a new executable in the project root path named BookSystem (or BookSystem.exe on windows).
+This will create a new executable in the project root path named BloodPressure (or BloodPressure.exe on windows).
 Now you only need to run it:

 For Linux/MAC users: